Learn to Transpose, Step by Step

 It RAISES UP the pitch, from B-flat to B, so this is a 'raise-up-sign'.

-This means we should add a raise-up-sign in our written music too, in front of the D-flat.
+This means we should add a raise-up-sign in our written music too,

 What is a raise-up-sign in front of a D-flat?